Blotz/blotz.github.io/content/posts/2025-08-19-Schober-Sau/index.md

   width=480
 >}}

-add onions & garlic peals
-add 400g butter.
+3. Add the saved garlic & onion peels, and 400g butter to a tray with the pork.

 {{<figure
   src="prebake.jpg"